mikegi/shift-zabbix-template/README.md

 In your Zabbix frontend: Configuration-Templates section, Import bottom in the right.

-Choose the XML file (for server installation: lisk_zabbix_template.xml) and import it.
+Choose the XML file (for server installation: shift_zabbix_template.xml) and import it.

 Apply this new template to your SHIFT servers.